hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 ## Combining Aggregations and Sorting

-When the query is aggregated the sorting expressions need to be aggregated as well, since non-aggregated expressions are out of the SQL scope for the `ORDER BY` clause.
+When the query is aggregated the sorting expressions need to be aggregated as well.
+In the presence of a `GROUP BY` clause non-aggregated expressions are out of the SQL scope for the `ORDER BY` clause.

 The following query finds unpaid payments, groups them by client, and finally sorts each client by minimum due date: